Color

 Secondary Palette

 Colors from the secondary palette add variety and depth to communication pieces.
 When awareness of St. Ed's is higher, secondary colors can be used in a broader way.
 The type of channel and tone of the piece (such as a social media post promoting an event to current students or a swag item for orientation) can also open the door for greater use of the secondary palette.
 In addition, illustrations and photography are excellent tools to add vibrancy and color to a piece.
-In most cases, Bluebonnet should be used most often over other secondary colors.

 Image